Recent Tax Changes

 Paycheck checkup

 It’s always a good idea to periodically check how much federal income tax you’re having withheld from each paycheck.
-This is especially important if your filing status changes because of marriage, divorce or the birth of a child; you or your spouse start or stop a second job; you have taxable income with no withholding (such as retirement income, unemployment compensation, capital gains or self-employment income); or you’re no longer able to claim certain credits or expect the amount you previously claimed to decrease by more than $500, which could happen in 2022 since several credits return to lower amounts with more restrictions.
+This is especially important if your filing status changes because of marriage, divorce or the birth of a child; you or your spouse start or stop a second job; you have taxable income with no withholding (such as retirement income, unemployment compensation, capital gains or self-employment income).
 We encourage you to use the IRS’s Tax Withholding Estimator to perform a “paycheck checkup” to ensure you have the right amount of tax withheld from your paycheck.
 The online tool is available at https://apps.irs.gov/app/tax-withholding-estimator.

 Make an IRS Account